lchastanet/memory-game-oc/README.md

 # Memory game, introducing react

-oc app to intrduce reactjs
+first introduction to reactjs

+(chai-enzyme wasn't ready for react 17 , abortion of the testing part)

 ## Getting Started with Create React App